 "Bark is monitoring X students across Y organizational units."

-The reports section allows you a glimpse of what is occurring across the groups assigned to you, from a statistical standpoint.
+The Reports section gives you a statistical overview of activity across the groups assigned to you.

-Line graph: This area provides an alert count by day and by platform (e.g. Gmail vs Drive).
-You can also filter by date on the top right.
+Line graph: Shows alert counts by day and by platform (like Gmail vs. Drive).
+Filter by platform using the dropdown at the top, or filter by date in the top right.

 A) Sort by Category -- such as violence, bullying, sexual content, etc.